What Does it Take to Be a Metal and Plastic Model Maker?

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 In 2016, there was an estimated number of 6,300 jobs in the United States for Metal and Plastic Model Maker.
 There is little to no growth in job opportunities for Metal and Plastic Model Maker.
-The BLS estimates 600 yearly job openings in this field.
+There will be an estimated 600 positions for Metal & Plastic Model Maker per year.